arcanemachine/phoenix-todo-list/support/containers/README.md

-# /support/containers/
+# Containers

-Additional information on working with containers.
+This section contains additional information on working with containers.

 **NOTE:** These containers are configured for a production environment.

-You may run into issues if attempting to use containers for development (e.g. database name issues).
+- You may run into issues if attempting to use containers for development (e.g. database name issues).
+- The easiest way to work in a dev environment is to run `just start`.
+  - Requires [`just`](https://github.com/casey/just) task runner to be installed

 This project has ready-made configurations to easily run the following services as Docker/Podman containers alongside this Phoenix project: